 Modification analysis report and problem analysis report [MF, - ; - ].

-The maintainer shall document the problem or the modification request, the analysis results, the priorities (in terms of operation needs, risk, effort) and implementation options in the problem analysis report or in the modification analysis report, respectively.
+The maintainer shall document the problem or the modification request, the analysis results, the priorities in terms of operation needs, risk and effort and implementation options in the problem analysis report or in the modification analysis report, respectively.

 Modification analysis report and problem analysis report [MF, - ; - ].